 Ground Pork Stir Fry with Collard Greens gets bright, lively flavor from a tasty miso ginger sauce.
-Excellent with a glass of Semillon from L’Ecole No. 41.
-Disclosure: The wine suggested as a pairing was sent as a complimentary sample from the winery.
+Excellent with a glass of Semillon from L’Ecole No. 41 or a Côtes Du Rhône Viogner.
+Disclosure: The wines suggested here as pairings were received as complimentary samples.

 Pork and collard greens are certainly not strangers.
 But the typical combination in Southern cooking would be cooking collard greens with ham hocks, or in my case, bacon.